jmd-dk/concept/concept/docs/installation.rst

 .. code-block:: bash

-   export mpi_dir=/path/to/mpi  # Assuming bash-like shell
+   export mpi_dir=/path/to/mpi  # Assuming Bash-like shell
    bash installer

 All other influential environment variables may be set in similar ways.